The Stranger (newspaper): History

 From at least 2013 until July 2024, The Stranger was owned by the Seattle-based Index Newspapers; it has been described as distinguishing itself from the Weekly by its continuous local ownership (as the Weekly has had non-local ownership since 1997).
 By 2015, the influence of the paper's endorsements in local elections, which reflect a left-leaning perspective was being felt.

 The Stranger made the transition to a biweekly format with its September 27, 2017, issue.
 It was redesigned to include longer feature stories and printed on heavier paper stock similar to magazines.
 The paper was distributed to local businesses, newsstands, and newspaper boxes free of charge every other Wednesday.
 The offices of The Stranger moved from Capitol Hill to Seattle's Chinatown–International District in 2020.

 In response to the COVID-19 pandemic, on March 13, 2020, The Stranger announced that, due to a dramatic decrease in income from loss of advertising revenue, it would suspend its print edition.
 COVID-19 triggered The Stranger to lay off eighteen of its employees, which reduced its writing department.
 A successful online fundraiser was then organized to keep The Stranger afloat.
 Printing resumed in March 2023 with a quarterly arts magazine, while regular editions remain suspended.

-In July 2024, the paper and the related Portland Mercury were sold by Index Media to Noisy Creek, a Seattle-headquartered media company founded by former Grist CEO and state legislator Brady Walkinshaw.
+In July 2024, the paper and the related Portland Mercury were sold by Index Media to Noisy Creek, a Seattle-headquartered media company founded by Brady Walkinshaw, a former Grist CEO and state legislator.
 Index Media retained a 20 percent stake in the newspaper, while Walkinshaw had the largest share of the "about 20" individual investors in Noisy Creek.
 Former Rolling Stone editor Hannah Murphy Winter was named editor in chief.

 The purchase of The Stranger by Noisy Creek was followed by the ouster of longtime news editor Rich Smith in October 2024, who was replaced by interim news editor Marcus Harrison Green, former Seattle Times columnist and founder of the independent South Seattle Emerald.
+In July 2026, Winter was fired after two years on the job.